muink/openwrt-fchomo/README.md

 You can find the prebuilt-ipks [here](https://fantastic-packages.github.io/packages/)

+## Compatibility with MihomoTProxy

+Core:
+ + The Mihomo core provided by FullCombo Mihomo only contains binaries and does not have daemons.
+ + So in theory you can use the mihomo core provided by MihomoTProxy.

+LuCI application:
+ + FullCombo Mihomo and MihomoTProxy can be installed on the same device, but cannot be started as clients at the same time.

 ## Installation

 If you have trouble downloading resource files after initial installation, you can upload the [initial resource pack][].